 2. Take care of safety

-, a narrow footbridge and an unstable surface can cause a problem.
-Try to pack and use anti-slip mats, a piece of carpet over the footbridge and a blanket to lay on, etc. Put the dog firmly in place and make sure it doesn't get under the crew's feet.
+Even steep stairs, a narrow footbridge and an unstable surface can cause a problem.
+Try to pack and use anti-slip mats, a piece of carpet over the footbridge and a blanket to lay on, etc. Put the dog firmly in place and make sure it doesn't end up under the crew's feet.

 3. Inform the charter company